 - If you want to learn the right things, you have to pay attention to the right things.

-- If you want to remember something, (assuming it is worth remembering) you need to relate to it in a way that is memorable.
+- If you want to remember something, you need to relate to it in a way that is memorable.

 - If the information loaded into your short-term memory is perceived as meaningless (not related to any patterns you already know), the potential to be stored in your long-term memory is very low.

 - Without meaningful associations between something you are trying to learn and something you already know, all you can do is memorize stuff.
-Such memories are likely to be temporary and unstable..
+Such memories are likely to be fleeting and unreliable.

-- Very complex tasks, such as ear-training or learning a precise physical movement, may require multiple exposures (also known as practice) to become permanently stored in long-term memory.
+- Complex tasks–such as ear-training or learning a precise physical movement–may require multiple exposures (also known as practice) to become permanently stored in long-term memory.

-- Every lesson needs to be designed with the student’s pre-existing knowledge in mind… Always… No exceptions.
-It is absolutely crucial to meet the student where they are, not where the teacher is.
+- Every lesson needs to be designed with the student’s pre-existing knowledge in mind.
+Always.
+No exceptions.
+I’s crucial to meet the student where they are, not where the teacher is.
 Such masterful teaching requires an uncommon set of attitudes, experience, and commitment.
 This is why great teachers are extremely rare.

-- If the lesson being taught can be related to patterns the student has already mastered, learning can be fun and efficient!
-All great teachers use this process to build an ever-expanding repertoire of useful patterns.
+- If the lesson being taught can be related to patterns the student has already mastered, learning will be fun and efficient.
+All great teachers use this process of scaffolding to build an ever-expanding repertoire of useful patterns.

 - Always strive to make more than one connection to pre-existing knowledge.
 The more connections, the better.
 Strive to build rich networks of associations.
 Mastery is with built upon the rock-solid foundation of such networks.